 - Check for leaks coming from sinks, toilets, or laundry appliances.

-If you check these areas and feel confident that none of them are the culprit, you can deduce that you’re likely dealing with a roof leak.
+If you check these areas and feel confident that none of them is the culprit, you can deduce that you’re likely dealing with a roof leak.
 If this is the case, continue on with the rest of the steps to locate the roof leak.
 If you do notice something fishy with one of your interior appliances, call a professional plumber to help.

 Step 3: Perform an Attic Inspection